cpatterson/Ultramarine/README.md

 * `CBCentralManager.statePublisher` emits events when `CBCentralManager.state` changes.
 * `CBCentralManager.authorizationPublisher` emits events when `CBManager.authorization` changes.
 * `CBCentralManager.discoveryPublisher` emits events when peripherals are discovered.
-* `CBCentralManager.connectionEventPublisher` emits events when peripherals connect, fail to connect, and disconnect.
+* `CBCentralManager.connectionEventPublisher` emits events when _any_ peripherals connect, fail to connect, and disconnect.
 * `CBPeripheral.statePublisher` emits events when any of the following `CBPeripheral` properties change:
     - `state`,
     - `name`,